docker/docs/docker-for-mac/osxfs-caching.md

 pertain to related file system state.

-2. If flush or sync operations are performed, relevant data **_must_** be written back to the host file system.
-Between flush or sync operations containers **_may_** cache data written, metadata modifications, and directory structure changes.
+2. If flush or sync operations are performed, relevant data **_must_** be written back to the host file system.Between flush or sync operations containers **_may_** cache data written, metadata modifications, and directory structure changes.